Subaru Forester review - Interior, design and technology

 In this review

-- 1Subaru Forester reviewThe Subaru Forester is a hard-wearing, over-engineered SUV, but high price limits its appeal
+- 1Subaru Forester reviewThe Subaru Forester is a hard-wearing, over-engineered SUV, but average fuel economy and sluggish performance count against it

 - 2Engines, performance and driveThe latest Subaru Forester is much better to drive than its predecessor, although its CVT gearbox takes some getting used to